hupili/python-for-data-and-media-communication-gitbook/outline.md

 > * Understand the basics of HTML language, HTTP protocol, web server and Internet architecture
 > * Able scrape static web pages and turn them into CSV files
-> * Understand API/ JSON and can retrieve data from online databases \(twitter, GitHub, weibo, douban, ...\)

 Modules: